stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

 column, concatenating and zipping tables, and so on.
 We will stop for now, probably coming back to this in later examples.

+## Conclusion

+Dependent pairs and records are necessary to at runtime inspect the values defining the types we work with.
+By pattern matching on these values, we learn about the types and possible shapes of other values, allowing us to reduce the number of potential bugs in our programs.

+In the [next chapter](Relations.md) we learn about how to write data types, which we use as proofs that certain contracts between values hold.
+These will eventually allow us to define pre- and post conditions for our function arguments and output types.

 <!-- vi: filetype=idris2
 -->